South Korea: Park's shadowy confidante returns

 - Thousands took to the streets over the weekend demanding President Park's resignation

-Seoul (CNN)The "Rasputin"-like woman at the center of the scandal rocking the South Korean presidency has returned home and will face questions from prosecutors Monday.
+Seoul (CNN)The "Rasputin"- like woman at the center of the scandal rocking the South Korean presidency has returned home and faced questions from prosecutors Monday.

-Choi Soon-sil, South Korean President Park Geun-hye's friend and an informal adviser, returned to Seoul Sunday and will meet with prosecutors Monday afternoon.
+Choi Soon-sil, South Korean President Park Geun-hye's friend and an informal adviser, returned to Seoul Sunday and met with prosecutors Monday afternoon.

 Her access to confidential government documents has led to noisy demands for Park's ouster, with thousands taking to the streets Saturday demanding that she step down.